Oh, cowboys. How we are drawn to you.

 This hardening happens over time over countless scenarios.

 No one will deny that most cowboys are hardworking.
 That’s what they know.
-Their etiquette and their ability to manage time efficiency might be lacking.
-But what they see is a lot of work to be done and without a moment’s pause they get after it.
+Their etiquette and their ability to manage time efficiently might be lacking.
+But what they see is a lot of work to be done and without a moment’s pause, they get after it.
 This may mean working on the closest project or the proverbial fire that needs attending at the moment.

 Life: the continual, cyclical cycle.

 It’s gotta be said.
 In reality, most people have their moments of ego.

 But with cowboys…there’s that swagger.
 Egos in the branding pen, egos about training horses, egos about anything cow.
 Shoot, even mending fences can bring it out.

 Why?
 Because there’s one way to do it…and the cowboy is always right, right?